raosid/Food-Tracker/README.md

 ## Food Tracker Application

-An iOS application to log food.
+An iOS application to log food